cdr0101/Clustering_CS6_102117161/README.md

 For each algorithm, models are created using different pre-processing techniques and number of clusters- 3,4,5.
 The results are stored in form of a table & different graphs have been used for visualisation of the resuts from best models.
 Also, as seen in K-mean shift clustering the values obtained are 0 for all cases except with no data processing.
 This shows that this clustering algo isn't suitable for our dataset.

 Best Models:
-For K-means Clustering: Using Transformation with 4 no of clusters
+For K-means Clustering: Using no data processing with 3 no of clusters
-For Hierarchial Clustering: Using Transformation & PCA with 4 no of clusters
+For Hierarchial Clustering: Using no data processing with 3 no of clusters
-For K-means shift Clustering: Using no data preprocessing with 4 no of clusters
+For K-means shift Clustering: Using no data preprocessing with 3/4/5 no of clusters

   Results:
   For K-means Clustering: